mikeasilva/handbook-diff/markdown/32-repentance-and-membership-councils.md

 Membership Council May Be Necessary (see [32.6.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number24-figure4_p36#title_number24))

-* Robbery, burglary, theft, or embezzlement (see [32.6.3.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33) if a member was involved in embezzlement of Church funds or property)
+* Robbery, burglary, theft, or embezzlement (see [32.6.3.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33) if a member was involved in embezzlement of Church funds or property; see [32.6.3.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=p_tjMYV-p_tmjOi#p_tjMYV) if a member was involved in the misuse of personal data)

 * Perjury